BSMU-ITLab/vision/README.md

 # Vision

-Application to work with images and other visual information.<br>
+Application to work with images and other visual information.
 The app contains a lot of plugins to preprocess and analyze segmentation results.
 Necessary plugins can be enabled/disabled using plugin manager.

-## Python environment
+## Python Environment

 python 3.11
 ```bash